dipdup-io/stone-packaging/docs/pages/usage/parameters.md

     - Share your parameter configurations with the community (without revealing sensitive information).
     - Seek feedback from experienced users or the Stone Prover developers for complex use cases.

-By following these best practices, you can make the most of the Stone Prover's capabilities while ensuring efficient and secure proof generation for your specific use case.

 ## Troubleshooting

-When working with the Stone Prover, you may encounter issues related to parameter configuration.
-Here are some common problems and their potential solutions:
+During your work with the Stone Prover, parameter configuration problems could come up.
+The following are some typical issues and possible fixes for them:

 1. Prover Fails to Start
    - Check JSON syntax in your parameter file.